keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/mZye1bU.png" height="80%" width="80%" alt="SSH"/>
 </p>
 <p>
-The commands typed here are just to verify that we are connected to the VM.
-The id command shows our user id.
-The hostname command shows us the name of the server or computer that we're connected to.
-Lastly, the uname -a command displays information of the operating system.
+The commands typed here are just to verify that you are connected to the VM.
+The id command shows our user ID.
+The hostname command shows the name of the server or computer that we're connected to.
+Lastly, the uname -a command displays information about the operating system.
 </p>
 <br />